 Prophecy is the latest contender in the long line of spin-off auto-battlers based on established games.
 Set within the Smite universe, Prophecy sees you commanding an army of minions from the perspective of one of many Greek myth-inspired leaders such as Zeus, Odin, and Poseidon.

 Each commander has a distinct playstyle and special abilities that dictate how matches play out while still offering enough flexibility to create your own strategy.
 Where Prophecy stands out from its competition is match duration.
 Instead of dragging out the process like most auto-battlers, the game maintains a steady pace and gets you in and out of matches much quicker.

 Paunch is a free to play PvP fighter in which two players duke it out in procedurally placed outdoor arenas while controlling robust bald men known as Bobs.
 While inherently comedic, Paunch has a couple tricks up its sleeves that make it an enjoyable, albeit barebones fighting game.

 In addition to bare-knuckle hand-to-hand combat, players can pick up rocks spread throughout the arena and fling them at their opponent for a devastating effect.
 With both players assigned 12 lives, matches can quickly turn into a game of cat and mouse as one competitor gains the upper hand on their opponent, making for intense and hilarious deathmatches.

 Bethesda’s free to play base builder is just as addictive today as it was when it released in 2017.
-Fallout Shelter puts players in charge of designing their very own fallout bunker to attract potential new vault dwellers and ensure the survival of mankind.
+Fallout Shelter puts players in charge of designing their very own fallout bunker to attract new vault dwellers and ensure the survival of mankind.

 A broad range of customization tools allows you to customize the name and appearance of any of your dwellers in addition to crafting useful weapons and items they’ll be able to use when venturing out into the Wasteland.
-If you’ve ever wanted to alter the course of humanity, this is the game for you.
+If you’ve ever wanted to alter the course of humanity, this is the right game for you.